 To ensure that you do not miss out on sitting the LAT because of where you live, you can register to sit the LAT via remote proctoring at a suitable location when you register for the LAT.
 Please see the information on the Apply for remote proctoring and Sitting the LAT by remote proctoring pages.

 The LAT will be held on Thursday 28 September 2023.
 Please refer to the information on the Register page.

 Are there any practice papers or study materials available?

 A Sample Test for the LAT is available to download from the website.
 An interactive version is also available online via the candidate's ACER account.
-Please see the Practice material page.
+Please see the Practice material page for more information.

 Please note: no hard copy material will be posted to you.